acyddl/DKGTrack/README.md

 This repository will contain the official implementation of our paper:

-> **Title:** DKGTrack: Decoupled Knowledge Guided Tracking for Referring Multi-Object Tracking
+> **Title:** Language Decoupling with Fine-grained Knowledge Guidance for Referring Multi-object Tracking
 > **ICCV (2025)**

 ## 🔧 Features